JuliaClimate/MeshArrays.jl/docs/src/index.md

 # MeshArrays.jl documentation

-`MeshArrays.jl` primarily defines composite types that contain inter-connected array collections within a customized `Array struct` and provides an `exchange` function that effectively transfers data between connected arrays.
+`MeshArrays.jl` is a `Julia` package.
+It defines an Array type for collections of inter-connected arrays, and extends standard methods to readily operate on these `MeshArray`s.
+Its `exchange` methods transfer data between connected subdomains of the global mesh.
+The internals of a `MeshArray` instance are regulated by index ranges, array sizes, and inter-connections that are encoded as a `gcmgrid` struct.

-Such computational frameworks are commonly used in Earth System Modeling. `MeshArrays.jl` is intended as a simple but flexible solution.
+Such computational frameworks are commonly used in Earth System Modeling. `MeshArrays.jl` aims to provide a simple but versatile and powerful solution to this end.
 It was first introduced in this [JuliaCon-2018 presentation](https://youtu.be/RDxAy_zSUvg) as `gcmfaces.jl` (see [this other repo](https://github.com/gaelforget/JuliaCon2018Notebooks.git) for notebooks).

-_Note:_

-`MeshArrays.jl` is registered, documented, archived, and routinely tested, but also still regarded as a **preliminary implementation**.

 _Contents:_